 The city-state is divided into 28 districts which can be grouped into five main areas: Central, East, North, North-East and West.
 Here's an overview of some of the best areas to live as an expat.

 The central area is situated, perhaps somewhat misleadingly, towards the south of the island.
 This large area includes the main business district as well as several popular residential areas, such as Bukit Timah and Bukit Merah.
-The area provides easy access to such amenities as shopping, entertainment and restaurants.
+It provides easy access to some of Singapore's best spots for shopping, entertainment and eating out.

 Housing is predominantly found in high-rise condos and apartments – often fully furnished and serviced – that tend to come with shared amenities, such as pools and gyms.
-Pricing varies from reasonable to extremely upmarket, leaning more towards the latter as this is generally considered to be the most expensive area in Singapore.
+Pricing varies from reasonable to astronomical, leaning more towards the latter, as this is generally considered to be the most expensive area in Singapore.

-Although the Central Region affords a cosmopolitan lifestyle and great access to almost everything, it's significantly more costly than accommodation found outside the hub, and high noise levels from traffic and ongoing construction work can also have an impact on quality of life.
+Although the Central Region affords a cosmopolitan lifestyle and great access to almost everything, it's significantly more costly than accommodation found outside the hub.
+High noise levels from traffic and ongoing construction work can also have an impact on quality of life.